sophiemichaud/imageRepo/README.md

 - https://www.gettyimages.com/

 # Technologies Used
 I wanted to take advantage of my free time during Ontario's January lockdown and use this project as an opportunity to pick up some new skills and learn about new technologies!
-For the purpose of this web application, I decided to use Ruby on Rails with a built in PostgreSQL database.
+For the purpose of this web application, I decided to learn how to use Ruby on Rails 6 with a built in PostgreSQL database.

 I was set on choosing Ruby on Rails after watching a few simple informational videos and tutorials on the framework.
-Since Shopify is one of the most successful applications built on Rails, I was very eager to use it to build my application.
+Since Shopify is one of the most successful applications built on Rails, I was very eager to learn how to use it to build my application.
 The MVC architecture of Rails made for an effortless implementation of the image repository.
-In addition,
+Additionally, I really enjoyed working with Rails because of how easy it was to solve any problems I ran into along the way which is attributed of the amount of resources I was able to pull from the Rails community.

 Here's a few things I learned along the way:

   - How to set up a Ruby on Rails development environment
   - Working with gems and the Gemfile
+  - Setting up the PostgreSQL database and creating migrations
   - How to create a simple authentication system from scratch
   - Using ActiveStorage with Microsoft Azure to store images
   - Hosting a web application on Heroku
-  - Developed my HTML, CSS, and JavaScript skills
+  - Developed my HTML, CSS, and JavaScript skills (my front-end skills are a still a work in progress😊)

 # Getting Started